JPMartinezClaeys/JPMartinezClaeys/README.md

 - Find maximum flow in a graph using CVXPY
 - Implement RSA cryptotesystem

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jp-martinez-claeys/)
+Feel free to connect with me in [LinkedIn](https://www.linkedin.com/in/jp-martinez-claeys/)
 <!--
 **JPMartinezClaeys/JPMartinezClaeys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.